 The aim of Relationships education at the Bridges Federation is to help pupils develop self-respect, confidence and empathy.
-Pupils will learn about what makes healthy relationships, focusing on family and friendships, in a way that is age appropriate and sensitive to their beliefs and values.
-In the process they will develop a lifelong learning about emotions and relationships.
-This will include online relationships, and how to seek help if they feel unsafe.
-Teaching will respect the diversity of our families within the Bridges Federation's school community.
+Pupils will learn about what makes healthy relationships, focusing on family and friendships, in a way that is age-appropriate and sensitive to their beliefs and values.
+In the process, they will develop a lifelong learning about emotions and relationships.
+This will include online relationships and how to seek help if they feel unsafe.
+Teaching will respect the diversity of our families within the Bridges Federation's school community and help children understand that families can be made up in many different ways, including single parent families, stepfamilies, foster families, same-sex parent families and extended families, all of which should be respected, valued and celebrated.